How to get the best 30-year term life insurance rates available.

 - Disadvantages of 30 Year Term Life Insurance

-As you consider what types of life insurance you should consider, our guide will help you decide if a 30-year term policy is best for your life insurance needs.
+This guide will help you decide if a 30-year term policy is best for you.

-A 30-year term life insurance policy is a life insurance policy where the price you pay is locked in for 30 years.
+A thirty-year term policy is a life insurance policy where the price you pay is locked in for 30 years.

 What happens after your 30-year term period ends?